drawbuildplay/blog/content/blog/how-to-save-your-new-car-from-kicking-feet.md

 Anyone with kids in will know that for some reason they have to kick the seats in front of them.
 It's all that energy they have I guess where they can't just sit still.

-I started to see scuff marks against the back of the seat from the shoes (not to mention the dirt and other stuff).
+I started to see scuff marks against the back of the seat from the shoes (not to mention the dirt and mud and who knows what other stuff).
 This was a nightmare.
 I want to drive the car all the time, but how do I get the kids to keep it clean?!!

 Well, after some searching on Amazon, and talking with other Tesla owners, I came across these Kick Mats ($19) that hook over the seat to protect the backs of the seats from kicking feet.